Paulette Wilson

-Paulette Wilson (20 March 195623 July 2020) was a British immigrant rights activist who fought her own deportation to Jamaica and brought media attention to the human rights violations of the Windrush scandal.
+Paulette Wilson (20 March 1956 – 23 July 2020) was a British immigrant rights activist who fought her own deportation to Jamaica and brought media attention to the human rights violations of the Windrush scandal.

 Biography

-Wilson was born in the British Colony of Jamaica in 1956 and when she was 10 years old was sent by her mother to Britain.
+Wilson was born in the British Colony of Jamaica in 1956, and when she was 10 years old was sent by her mother to Britain.
 Raised by her grandparents, in Wellington, Telford, Wilson attended primary and secondary school in Britain.
 She worked as a cook, at one time in the House of Commons staff restaurant, raised a family, and paid British taxes for 34 years.

 In 2015, Wilson received notification from the government that she was an illegal immigrant and was required to leave the UK.
 Her housing and health care benefits were stopped; she became homeless and was denied the right to seek work.
 By 2017, Wilson was facing deportation.
-She had not returned to Jamaica for 50 years, but was arrested twice, detained in Yarl's Wood Detention Centre and then sent to the deportation centre at Heathrow Airport in October 2017.
-The Refugee and Migrant Centre of Wolverhampton persuaded her then MP, Emma Reynolds, to stop the deportation at the last minute to allow Wilson more time to appeal to the Home Office.
+She had not returned to Jamaica for 50 years but was arrested twice, detained in Yarl's Wood Detention Centre and then sent to the deportation centre at Heathrow Airport in October 2017.
+The Refugee and Migrant Centre of Wolverhampton persuaded her then-MP, Emma Reynolds, to stop the deportation at the last minute to allow Wilson more time to appeal to the Home Office.

 Under the terms of the British Nationality Act 1948, Wilson and tens of thousands of migrants from the Caribbean and other British colonies had arrived in England as citizens of the British Empire.
-Children were admitted to the UK, legally on their parents' passport and no proof of their legal status was issued later.
-They were granted indefinite leave to remain in the UK in 1971, but changes made to immigration law in 2012, required proof of the right to live in the UK in order to work or obtain housing or access benefits including healthcare and housing benefits.
+Children were admitted to the UK legally on their parents' passport, and no proof of their legal status was issued later.
+They were granted indefinite leave to remain in the UK in 1971, but changes made to immigration law in 2012 required proof of the right to live in the UK in order to work or obtain housing or access benefits including healthcare and housing benefits.

-Media coverage of Wilson's situation and her fight with the Home Office to gain recognition of her legal status in the UK, brought forward other victims, and highlighted the 2012 policies implemented by Theresa May during her time as Home Secretary.
-The events became known as the Windrush scandal, which centred on the wrongful detention or deportation of around 164 people by the British government and the threatened deportation of many others.
+Media coverage of Wilson's situation and her fight with the Home Office to gain recognition of her legal status in the UK brought forward other victims and highlighted the 2012 policies implemented by Theresa May during her time as Home Secretary.
+The events became known as the Windrush scandal, which centred on the wrongful detention or deportation of approximately 164 people by the British government and the threatened deportation of many others.